• Info

 Alex

-Ultimate Mountain Flapjack There are certain well established cliches in the outdoor world: a camper will have a mug (or frying pan!) hanging off their rucksack.
+Hill and Mountain Flapjack There are certain well established cliches in the outdoor world: a camper will have a mug (or frying pan!) hanging off their rucksack.
 A walker shall have a flask.
 Another is that outdoor people ie walkers, mountaineers, climbers and campers shall eat flapjack.
-Yes it’s definitely a clique but that’s not a…
+Yes it’s definitely a clique but that’s not…

 Read more ...